strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 Pay attention to the configuration requirements for internal Kafka topics.

-If you are [using transactions](https://strimzi.io/docs/operators/latest/using.html#reliability_guarantees) to guarantee the reliability of writes to partitions from producers, the internal `__transaction_state` topic used in the process requires a minimum of three brokers with the default settings.
+If you are [using transactions](https://strimzi.io/docs/operators/latest/using.html#reliability_guarantees) to enable atomic writes to partitions from producers, the internal `__transaction_state` topic used in the process requires a minimum of three brokers with the default settings.

 ```properties
 # ...